Personal Injury Law slip and fall

 Can I still receive compensation if I was partially at fault for the accident?

-Don't Suffer Alone After a Slip and Fall Accident
+Assistance After a Slip and Fall Incident

-Other Services Related to Personal Injury
+Additional Services Related to Personal Injury